-In late August 2017, confusion surrounded the apparent release of a children’s toy called “My First Vape”, which appeared to consist of a plastic imitation of an electronic cigarette.
+In late August 2017, confusion surrounded the apparent release of a children's toy called "My First Vape," which appeared to consist of a plastic imitation of an electronic cigarette.
 The website PseudoNews.co.uk reported of the subject that:

 A leading toy company has produced a 'My First Vape' product for children aged 9+ months.
 'My First Vape' has been specially made to be suitable for children 9 months or over so they don’t feel left out in a world full of vapers.
 The toy was made to tackle issues regarding under age smoking across Europe.

-None of this is true.
-The toy itself does not exist and the “promotional” imagery is no more than a slickly-edited hoax created by New York advertising executive and serial meme maker Adam Padilla:
+None of this was true.
+The toy itself does not exist, and the "promotional" imagery was no more than a slickly-edited hoax created by New York advertising executive and serial meme maker Adam Padilla:

 Damn they got vapes for babies now? pic.twitter.com/WQaN794O5h